goran-mahovlic/SmartZG/README.md

 ![network](pics/pick-2-.jpg)

-TTNZagreb by radiona (SmartZG)
+## TTNZagreb by radiona (SmartZG)

-Two workshops for now
+Radiona had two workshops for now

-    Build your GW
+	- Build your GW
-    All about nodes - mapping the city
+	- All about nodes - mapping the city

 Coverage of our gateways
     TTN mapper